 Publisher: Warner Bros.
 Interactive Entertainment

 Minifigure: Gamer Kid

 Before we even begin to delve into the pack, it is clear that this expansion is going to be a little different from the rest.
 This isn’t based on a highly successful TV Show, or soon to be rebooted cult movie, but on a collection of retro video games from the 1980s, it seems a little niche for the wider LEGO Dimensions audience.

-For those that aren’t familiar (or under 30), Midway are actually quite an important part of gaming history, having been one of the major players in the arcade scene throughout the 80’s and 90’s.
-They were not only the western publisher for Namco classics such as Pac-Man and Galaga, but also the creators of one of most popular fighting game of all time, Mortal Kombat.
+For those that aren’t familiar (or under 30), Midway is actually quite an important part of gaming history, having been one of the major players in the arcade scene throughout the 80’s and 90’s.
+They were not only the western publisher for Namco classics such as Pac-Man and Galaga but also the creators of one of the most popular fighting game of all time, Mortal Kombat.
 While the company made a number of attempts to revive the love for their older stock with compilation games at the turn of the century, Midway sadly filed for bankruptcy in 2009 with Warner Bros. purchasing the majority of their assets.

 While Mortal Kombat continues to do great things for Warner, the wealth of arcade classics from Midway’s golden days hasn’t seen the light of day for some time, besides another compilation release in 2012, that is.
 Could the LEGO Dimensions platform be the unique opportunity to bring these pixelated beauties back to the forefront?

 As this is a LEGO Dimensions pack, we get the physical builds to deal with first.
 So, what’s in the box?